googleapis/synthtool/synthtool/README.md

 |  B         |  Y                    |

-Here's what autosynth will generate for each flag setting.
+Here's what autosynth generates for each flag setting.

 ```py
 AUTOSYNTH_MULTIPLE_COMMITS = True
 ```

-Autosynth will create one PR, with a single commit for each original commit:
+Autosynth creates one PR, with a single commit for each original commit:
 | PR |
 | - |
 | A |